+I have the same car and almost all these issues.
 The shifting problem may feel and seem like a transmission issue, but also check out the engine's throttle position sensor - TPS.
 I have had to replace it twice and solves the problem!Report it

 Well for all of those who are experiencing issues with your auto transmissions from 2003-2006 they almost all have a problem that develops with the Valve Body inside the ransmission.
 Many companies and dealers have been replacing the entire transmission when just replacing the Valvebody with the new version (recommended replacement part) this solves the issue. average cost installed is $1450.00 However VW has done an extenstion on warranty on all these vehicle to repair them with in a time frame from the date of service by adding 2 years and 24k more miles.
 This means never pay for a transmission entirely.
 If you have already done so and it was performed at a VW dealership you may be entiled to reimbursemnet for the transmission repair.
 I have now work through this issue on 3 of these and since being repaired properly they have not had any issues.
 For the person that paid for a new transmission m=if it was a rebuild job most transmission repair facilities donot change the valve bodt if the transmission was a factory OEM new it may have still have the old version valve body.
 Go to you repair shop or dealer and insist it be repaired properly at no charge.
 You have a strong case for your side.Report it